Focus area of work: Education, criminal justice, youth leadership, livelihoods

 “This project was a learning for all of us, in terms of cloning the exact UI, CSS styles and also learning a new framework and setting standards for the use of the framework,” says Jinso.
 But how exactly does aikyam build high-quality website at zero cost for the NGOs?
 “When we started, all our projects were in GitHub pages,” says Jinso.
 “That is completely free.
 There is no hosting or vendors involved.
 All the tools and tech used were free.
 Only the domain had to be paid for.
 Later on, in the second phase, we moved on to building websites in platforms that offered modern, high-quality, good-looking UI, at no cost.
 But then, we had to do the hosting and deployment, and we took care of those aspects for NGOs because we had access to servers.”

-aikyam fellows uses non-profit programmes powered by Digital Ocean (DO), AWS, Assure, etc. for this purpose.
+aikyam fellows uses non-profit programmes powered by Digital Ocean (DO), AWS, Azure, etc. for this purpose.
 “We applied for and got credits in DO,” says Jinso.
 “Our co-founder Shemeer also bought some non-profit credits from AWS; we deploy websites, Ghost blogs, forum, etc. on AWS.
 The NGOs don't have to make any payments for hosting because we take care of this for them”.

 It took nearly a month for the team to complete the new website and hand it over to the TYCIA Foundation.
 The team, including aikyam fellows Megha, Jinso, Aysha and Lily, developed the website using HTML, CSS, JavaScript, and Tailwind CSS, hosting it for free on GitHub Pages.
 “We used to update the TYCIA team at every stage of the website, as each page was ready to go live for testing and approval,” explains Megha.
 You can see a more detailed view of the process at the aikyam forum.